yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 When `on` (the default), each SQL statement is automatically committed upon successful completion.
 To postpone commit in this mode, you must enter a [BEGIN](../../api/ysql/the-sql-language/statements/txn_begin/) or [START TRANSACTION](../../api/ysql/the-sql-language/statements/) SQL statement.
 When `off` or unset, SQL statements are not committed until you explicitly issue `COMMIT` or `END` statements.
 The autocommit-off mode works by issuing an implicit `BEGIN` for you, just before any statement that is not already in a transaction block and is not itself a `BEGIN` or other transaction-control statement, nor a statement that cannot be executed inside a transaction block (such as `VACUUM`).

 In autocommit-off mode, you must explicitly abandon any failed transaction by entering `ABORT` or `ROLLBACK`.
-Also, keep in mind that if you exit the session without committing, your work will be lost.
+Also, keep in mind that if you exit the session without committing, your work is lost.

 The autocommit-on mode is YugabyteDB's traditional behavior, but autocommit-off is closer to the SQL specification.
 If you prefer autocommit-off, you might wish to set it in the system-wide [psqlrc file or your ~/.psqlrc file](#files).

 ##### COMP_KEYWORD_CASE

 Determines which letter case to use when completing an SQL key word.
-If set to `lower` or `upper`, the completed word will be in lowercase or uppercase, respectively.
-If set to `preserve-lower` or `preserve-upper` (the default), the completed word will be in the case of the word already entered, but words being completed without anything entered will be in lowercase or uppercase, respectively.
+If set to `lower` or `upper`, the completed word is in lowercase or uppercase, respectively.
+If set to `preserve-lower` or `preserve-upper` (the default), the completed word is in the case of the word already entered, but words being completed without anything entered are in lowercase or uppercase, respectively.

 ##### DBNAME